 Quantity of Options/Investor Sophistication

-He says that you can reduce risk and increase potential returns by using advanced strategies that involve selling calls and buying puts on the company stock.
-John is adamant that when compared to an exercise- and-sell strategy, advanced option strategies are a more efficient way to reduce risk and capture the time value remaining in your options.
+According to Olagues, you can reduce risk and increase potential returns by using advanced strategies that involve selling calls and buying puts on the company stock.
+John is adamant that advanced option strategies are a more efficient way to reduce risk and capture the time value remaining in your options when compared to an exercise-and-sell strategy.

-John outlines his thoughts in 5 Golden Rules for Managing Employee Stock Options.
-Keep in mind that these advanced strategies are best implemented by those with employee stock options that are potentially worth $500,000 or more.
+Olagues outlines his thoughts in 5 Golden Rules for Managing Employee Stock Options.
+However, advanced strategies, such as derivatives trading on company stocks, are best implemented by employees with stock options that are potentially worth $500,000 or more who are experienced investors.

-Don't blindly follow a rule of thumb and hold all options until the end.
-Consider all factors to make a decision that fits your needs.
+When considering your employer stock options, don't blindly follow a rule of thumb or investor advice or hold all options until the last possible moment.
+Consider all of the factors to make a decision that fits your needs.